hden/node-serf/README.md

 invoked when any type of response is received.
 When the 'done' response is received, the 'stop' event will also be emitted.

+Note that there appears to be a bug in Serf wherein responses are sometimes sent with the form `{From: '', Payload: null, Type: 'response'}`.
+You should check that `Payload` is not null before attempting to access it.

 #### serf.respond(body[, callback]) [(ref)](https://github.com/hashicorp/serf/blob/master/website/source/docs/agent/rpc.html.markdown#respond)
 * `body` \<Object\> Of the form `{ID: number, Payload: string|bytes[, ...]}`